Mad Mike Hoare: Preparation

-Fighting
+Airport Fiasco

-The fighting started prematurely when one of Hoare's men accidentally got into the "something to declare" line at which the customs officer insisted on searching his bag.
+Upon arrival at the airport one of Hoare's men accidentally got into the "something to declare" line at which the customs officer insisted on searching his bag.
 The rifles were well-concealed in the false-bottomed kitbags; however, one rifle was found and a customs officer sounded the alarm.
 One of Hoare's men pulled his own, disassembled AK-47 from the concealed compartment in the luggage, assembled it, loaded it and shot the escaping customs man before he could reach the other side of the building.

 The plan for the coup proceeded despite this set-back with one team of Hoare's men attempting to capture a barracks.
 Fighting ensued at the airport and during the middle of this, an Air India jet (Flight 224) landed at the airport, damaging a flap on one of the trucks strewn on the runway.
 Hoare managed to negotiate a ceasefire before the aircraft and passengers were caught in the crossfire.
 After several hours, the mercenaries found themselves in an unfavorable position and some wanted to depart on the aircraft, which needed fuel.
 Hoare conceded and the captain of the aircraft allowed them aboard after Hoare had found fuel for the aircraft.

 On board, Hoare asked the captain why he had landed when he had been informed of the fighting, to which the pilot responded once the aircraft had started to descend he did not have enough fuel to climb the aircraft back to cruising altitude and still make his destination.
 Hoare's men still had their weapons and Hoare asked the captain if he would allow the door to be opened so they could ditch the weapons over the sea before they returned to South Africa, but the captain laughed at Hoare's out-of-date knowledge on how pressurized aircraft functioned, telling him it would not be at all possible.